godotengine/godot-docs/community/contributing/pr_review_guidelines.rst

 Inevitably, a lot of pull requests would be initially undercooked.
-At this point, you and the contributor should enter a feedback loop where they iterate on your notes, recommendations and requests, and you look that they have indeed fixed the issues you've highlighted.
+At this point, you and the contributor should enter a feedback loop where they iterate on your notes, recommendations, and requests, and you make sure that they have indeed fixed the issues you've highlighted.

 Try not to exhaust the contributor with style nitpicks, especially if it's still up in the air whether their PR would be accepted at all.
-Preferably, suggestions should come in order of importance: first address their overall code design and approach to solving the problem, then make sure their code is complying with the engine's best practices, and last do the "pretty pass".
+Preferably, suggestions should come in order of importance: firstly, address their overall code design and approach to solving the problem, then make sure their code is complying with the engine's best practices, and lastly, do the "pretty pass".

 Some areas of the engine are more important than others.
 There is a lot of ugly code in the editor and UI components, and while this